mattt/swift-evolution/proposals/0292-package-registry-service.md

 Swift Package Manager uses this information to reconcile the URL-based dependency declaration with the package identifier `@mona/LinkedList`.
+Link relation URLs may also be normalized to mitigate insignificant variations.
+For example,
+a package with an ["scp-style" URL][scp-url] like `git@github.com:mona/LinkedList.git` is determined to be equivalent to a URL with an explicit scheme like `ssh:///git@github.com/mona/LinkedList`.

 A package identifier serves as the package name in target-based dependency declarations —